Sheffield Ski Village: Campaign to rebuild

 A local campaign group formed by members of the former slope management staff has been started with the objective of eventually reopening the former Ski Village site and operating it as a hub for snowsports excellence in the UK.
 The Snowsport for Sheffield group is headed by former Ski School manager Al Bister, and Paul Yiend former Snowboard Instructor and has already generated significant support from local residents and notable press coverage.

 On 9 December 2016, Sheffield City Council asked for potential investors to propose future uses for the site.
 The preferred uses for the site by the council are for a snowsports centre or mountain bike centre.
 Developers had until 7 April 2017 to submit their proposals.
 However, due to stronger than expected interest in development for the site Sheffield City Council extended the deadline by a further two weeks till 21 April.

 On 28 November 2017 it was announced that developers Extreme wanted to rebuild on the site, and redevelop a £22.5 million extreme sports centre.
-And on 28 January 2019 Sheffield City Council agreed a loan of £4.8 million towards the project.
+And on 28 January 2019 Sheffield City Council agreed a loan of £4.8 million towards the project.Extreme's plan never materialised.

-An article in the Sheffield Star newspaper of Thursday 22 July 2021, stated that two firms had agreed to run the ski slopes, chair lifts, a bobsleigh run and mountain bike trails when the site is eventually rebuilt.
-A further seven backers are set to sign up as soon as planning has been granted, these include an 80-bed hotel and a cycle shop and hire centre.
-The project depends on a new £6 million access road to the site with Sheffield City Council, Network Rail and land owners Viridor in negotiations.
-The project was predicted to have a one-year build time and could be completed in early 2023.
+The 'Revive Sheffield Ski Village' campaign has been lobbying to bring back skiing to the site.

+In 2022 Sheffield City Council began discussions with a developer, New Zealand adventure tourism firm, Skyline Enterprises.
+There are plans to build a luge ride, a family playground, a zip line and surf wave experience.
+Sheffield City Council has allocated £12m to improve road junctions and build a new road connecting Oakham Drive with Vale Road.
+A public consultation to discuss Skyline Enterprises' plans is expected in take place in September 2026.